revodatanl/vibe-coding-asset-bundle-template/README.md

         databricks bundle deploy --target dev
     ```

-Alternatively you can also clone this repository to expand the template to fit your use-case.
+Alternatively, you can clone this repository to expand the template to fit your needs.

 ### Project Structure